-- M-6, Complete Streets Assessment - M-10, Traffic Calming Measures processing software, and implementation on several strategies to combat sea-level rise in response to the recently adopted Shoreline Adaptation Master Plan.
+Sixty-three (63) programs identified for the 2014-2019 timeframe are currently in progress.
+Some key programs currently underway include the completion of the Transportation Impact Fee program, updates to the City's permitting and building permit processing software, and implementation of several strategies to combat sea-level rise in response to the recently adopted Shoreline Adaptation Master Plan.
 Other key programs in progress include: the improved traffic flow program that includes new Class IV separated bicycle lanes on Mission Boulevard; resumption of work on the Business Incubator Study; development of a Fire Department Strategic Plan; and allocation of Boomerang Funds for the creation of additional affordable housing.